ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 `extension_data` with the `TaskConfig` schema.
 If the decoding failed, it MUST abort the sub protocol with error "unrecognizedMessage".

-If the decoding succeeds, aggregator should create a new task using the task ID from the decoded extension, and save task configuration with the newly created task.
+If the decoding succeeds, aggregator creates a new task using the task ID from the decoded extension, and save task configuration with the newly created task.
 In particular, aggregator should deserialize `vdaf_config` corresponding to `vdaf_type`, and pass the relevant parameters to the VDAF initializer.
 At